MingpeiCang/MingpeiCang.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a PhD student in Intelligent Manufacturing at the Hong Kong University of Science and Technology (HKUST), where I work on high-precision projection stereolithography and mechanical metamaterials.
+        I'm a PhD candidate in Smart Manufacturing at the Hong Kong University of Science and Technology, where I work on high-precision projection stereolithography and mechanical metamaterials.
 My research combines optics, materials, and mechanical design to push the limits of additive manufacturing.
-I blog (occasionally) about 3D printing, microfabrication, and design optimization.

-        My research focuses on advancing high-precision projection stereolithography (PµSL), with special attention to sub-pixel resolution control, real-time in-situ monitoring, and the design of functional microstructures and mechanical metamaterials.
-I develop models and systems that enable assembly-free fabrication of micro mechanisms, high-resolution ceramic microfluidics, and bioinspired lattice structures for load-bearing and biomedical applications.
+        My research focuses on enabling sub-pixel feature control in PµSL printing, developing real-time in-situ monitoring systems, and designing high-performance lattice structures for structural and biomedical use.

         I'm always open to collaboration with researchers and engineers working on novel manufacturing methods, mechanical design, or computational modeling.
 Please reach out to collaborate!
-XD
     design:
       columns: '1'
   - block: collection